swiss/fedlex-jolux/doc/citations.md

 <img src="img/citation.png">

 General structure of a citation.
+The dashed lines mean either one of the outgoing connections can be set.
 :::

 The citations for an entry in the [Classified Compilation](classified_compilation.md) can be shown with the following URL (example for the Federal Constitution): https://www.fedlex.admin.ch/eli/cc/1999/404/de/quotes.
 These pages are only available in German, French, and Italian.